The rise and fall of the non-Chinese television

 Cello has an impressively low price point (alas, it would be cost-prohibitive to ship them across the Atlantic Ocean, so we can’t find them here in the US).
 Their reviews on Amazon are consistently high (sadly, it looks like China trolls are on Amazon UK upvoting every negative comment to get them to rise to the top, but focus on the overall ratings).
 If you need a basic TV at a great price that supports communities and the economy in the UK, you should definitely get one of these.

-You can find them at Amazon UK and also through catalog retailers like JD Williams.
+You can find them at Amazon UK and also through various retailers.

 Do you know of other TVs not made in China worthy of mention here?
 Let us know in the comments!